shubhamchopra/shubhamchopra.github.io/posts/2016-09-22-Haskell-Profiling-Funk-SVD-case-study.markdown

   Productivity  73.6% of total user, 73.4% of total elapsed

 ```
 So we just shaved off a little over a second from the total run-time.
 The productivity is up to about 74% now.
-We are also using about 15MB less memory.
+We are also using a lot less memory.
 So we made some progress.
 Let's look at the graphs now:

 ![memory usage using -hc](/images/2016-09-22-HaskellProfiling-InitialVersion-hc-v3.jpg "memory usage using -hc")